Same-sex marriage in Mexico: Campeche

 In April 2016, Campeche Governor Alejandro Moreno Cárdenas submitted a same-sex marriage bill to the state Congress, which was approved on 10 May 2016.
 The law was published in the official state gazette on 16 May 2016 and came into effect on 20 May 2016.
 Campeche became the seventh state to allow same-sex marriage without the need for a court order.

 Chiapas

 On 6 April 2016, an action of unconstitutionality was filed with the Supreme Court.
 The Supreme Court ruled, in a 9–2 decision, on 11 July 2017 that the heterosexual definition of marriage in the Civil Code was unconstitutional, legalizing same-sex marriage in Chiapas and eliminating the need for a court injunction.
 The ruling came into effect upon publication in the Official Gazette of the Federation on 11 May 2018.
 Nonetheless, the Civil Registry began accepting marriage applications from same-sex couples from 30 October 2017, and same-sex couples have been able to marry since that date.

-As of June 2022, a bill to codify same-sex marriage into the state Civil Code is pending in the state congress.
+On 26 December 2024, a bill to codify same-sex marriage into the state Civil Code was passed by the state congress with 30 votes in favor and 2 abstentions.